samiBendou/MathToolKitCPP/README.md

  - Create mesh of domains.

+## Getting Started

 ### Install

-- Clone the project
+1. Clone the project

-- Copy the directories of the libraries you want to import onto your project. eg : import NAlgebra if you want to use NPMatrix.
+2. Copy the directories of the libraries you want to import onto your project. eg : import NAlgebra if you want to use NPMatrix.

+###

 ### Run Unit Tests

 The framework is unit tested with googletest.
-The framework doesnt yet have a code coverage evaluation but NAlgebra tests has been written.
+The framework doesnt yet have a code coverage evaluation but over 60 NAlgebra tests has been written.

 If you want to run unit tests you have to import googletest onto the cloned project.

-- Clone MathToolKitCPP project
+1. Clone MathToolKitCPP project

-- Download googletest last version and put the googletest directory at MathToolKit/TestsMathToolKitCPP/lib/ :
+2. Download googletest last version and put the googletest directory at MathToolKit/TestsMathToolKitCPP/lib/ :

 ```commandline
 git clone https://github.com/google/googletest ./TestsMathToolKitCPP/lib/